mkats4412/systools/README.md

 # notes - terminal base note app using bash script.

 - this works with vim
-- put your idea for terminal
+- put your idea on terminal
-- note usage on terminal
+- note taking on terminal
 - very simple
 - note should be following
 each titles should start with '###'.. and you can write anything freely.